"You do that rather well...Don't you think?"

 - "We Bleed" and "Screams Go Unheard" from ...And Then You'll Beg are 6 minutes and 7 minutes respectively.

 - Once was Not had "Angelskingarden"

 - Surprisingly, The Unspoken King has one called "Bound Dead"

 - Gorn: One of their main lyrical themes, though definitely not as over-the-top as, say, Cannibal Corpse.

 - This is mostly averted with Once was Not, focusing more on the horrors of war and diseases, and fear of death.

-- A lot of their self titled album seems to focus on canadian history, although a lot of death is involved along with some urban tales.
+- A lot of their self titled album seems to focus on Canadian history, although a lot of death is involved along with some urban legends.

 - Harsh Vocals:

-- Lord Worm specialized deep, zombie-like grunts.
-On Once Was Not, they were less deep.
+- Lord Worm specialized in deep, zombie-like grunts, though they were less deep on Once Was Not.

 - Mike DiSalvo used a more standard hardcore bark/roar.